-In addition to its own FOIA request for access to police body camera footage in Washington, D.C., (see: "Reporters Committee appeals FOIA denial for video from D.C. police bodycams," and "Reporters Committee seeks review of denied FOIA request for D.C. police body cam video") the Reporters Committee has been commenting on and reviewing policies from police departments nationwide.
+In addition to its own FOIA request for access to police body camera footage in Washington, D.C., (see: "Reporters Committee appeals FOIA denial for video from D.C. police bodycams," and "Reporters Committee seeks review of denied FOIA request for D.C. police body cam video") and the development of its online map of police body cam regulations around the country, the Reporters Committee has been commenting on and reviewing policies from police departments nationwide.
 Coverage has included:

 The Reporters Committee led a coalition of 38 news organizations in a letter to St. Louis County, Mo. officials calling for the dropping of charges filed against two reporters a year after their encouters with police during the protests and rioting in Ferguson.
 Coverage of the media letter included: